 If you’re a First Liberty Insider, you’re no doubt familiar with the Bladensburg WWI Veterans Memorial, a 93-year-old veterans memorial that’s on the brink of demolition after an appeals court ruled it unconstitutional.

-Our team will be presenting oral arguments before the nine Justices to defend the memorial, which means that the High Court’s ruling could decide whether or not the memorial will continue to stand in honor of 49 fallen WWI veterans of Prince George’s County, MD.
+The High Court’s ruling could decide whether or not the memorial will continue to stand in honor of 49 fallen WWI veterans of Prince George’s County, MD.

 But this isn’t just about keeping the bulldozer away from one veterans memorial in Maryland.
 Or, the similar memorials in Arlington National Cemetery…or even those veterans memorials right in your own hometown.